Construction grammar: Fluid construction grammar

 Fluid construction grammar (FCG) was designed by Luc Steels and his collaborators for doing experiments on the origins and evolution of language.
 FCG is a fully operational and computationally implemented formalism for construction grammars and proposes a uniform mechanism for parsing and production.
 Moreover, it has been demonstrated through robotic experiments that FCG grammars can be grounded in embodiment and sensorimotor experiences.
 FCG integrates many notions from contemporary computational linguistics such as feature structures and unification-based language processing.
 Constructions are considered bidirectional and hence usable both for parsing and production.
 Processing is flexible in the sense that it can even cope with partially ungrammatical or incomplete sentences.
 FCG is called 'fluid' because it acknowledges the premise that language users constantly change and update their grammars.
 The research on FCG is conducted at Sony CSL Paris and the AI Lab at the Vrije Universiteit Brussel.

-Criticism

-Esa Itkonen, who defends humanistic linguistics and opposes Darwinian linguistics, questions the originality of the work of Adele Goldberg, Michael Tomasello, Gilles Fauconnier, William Croft and George Lakoff.
-According to Itkonen, construction grammarians have appropriated old ideas in linguistics adding some false claims.
-For example, construction type and conceptual blending correspond to analogy and blend, respectively, in the works of William Dwight Whitney, Leonard Bloomfield, Charles Hockett, and others.

-At the same time, the claim made by construction grammarians, that their research represents a continuation of Saussurean linguistics, has been considered misleading.
-German philologist Elisabeth Leiss regards construction grammar as regress, linking it with the 19th century social darwinism of August Schleicher.
-There is a dispute between the advocates of construction grammar and memetics, an evolutionary approach which adheres to the Darwinian view of language and culture.
-Advocates of construction grammar argue that memetics takes the perspective of intelligent design to cultural evolution while construction grammar rejects human free will in language construction; but, according to memetician Susan Blackmore, this makes construction grammar the same as memetics.

-Lastly, the most basic syntactic patterns of English, namely the core grammatical relations subject-verb, verb object and verb-indirect object, are counter-evidence for the very concept of constructions as pairings of linguistic patterns with meanings.
-Instead of the postulated form-meaning pairing, core grammatical relations possess a wide variability of semantics, exhibiting a neutralization of semantic distinctions.
-For instance, in a detailed discussion of the dissociation of grammatical case-roles from semantics, Talmy Givon lists the multiple semantic roles of subjects and direct objects in English.
-As these phenomena are well-established, some linguists propose that core grammatical relations be excluded from CxG as they are not constructions, leaving the theory to be a model merely of idioms or infrequently used, minor patterns.